Irish in the British Armed Forces: Service during World War I and World War II

-During World War I, Ireland was part of the United Kingdom of Great Britain and Ireland, which entered the war in August 1914 as one of the Entente Powers.
+During World War I, all of Ireland was part of the United Kingdom of Great Britain and Ireland, which entered the war in August 1914 as one of the Entente Powers.
 Occurring during Ireland's revolutionary period, the Irish people's experience of the war was complex and its memory of it divisive.
 At the outbreak of the war, many Irish people, regardless of political affiliation, supported the war in much the same way as their British counterparts, and both nationalist and unionist leaders initially backed the British war effort.
 Irishmen, both Catholic and Protestant, served in the British forces, many in three specially raised divisions, while others served in the armies of the British dominions and the United States.
 Over 200,000 men from Ireland fought in the war, in several theatres.
 About 30,000 died serving in Irish regiments of the British forces, and as many as 49,400 may have died altogether.
 After WWI, Irish republicans won the Irish general election of 1918 and declared independence.
 This led to the Irish War of Independence (1919–1922), fought between the Irish Republican Army (IRA) and British forces.
 Irish ex-servicemen fought for both sides.
 Some aspects of the Anglo-Irish Treaty, which ended the war, resulted in a split in Ireland's nationalist forces and lead to the Irish Civil War (1922–1923) between pro-treaty and anti-treaty forces.

-During World War II, Ireland was now officially neutral and independent from the UK.
+During World War II, what later became the Republic of Ireland was now officially neutral and independent from the UK.
 However, over 80,000 Irish-born men and women (north and south) joined the British armed forces, with between 5,000 and 10,000 being killed during the conflict.